Car Insurance When Selling Your Car: When to Cancel & What to Know

 Cons

-• Monthly payers typically don't receive a refund — just stop future charges
+• Monthly payers typically don't receive refunds — only future charges stop

 Compare Car Insurance Rates in Ohio